top of page

 Fans of J.R.R.
 Tolkien's masterworks, The Hobbit and The Lord of the Rings trilogy, will also enjoy seeing the author at his most relaxed and playful.
 I was surprised to see a few correlations between some characters in the Letters and his famous books.

-While reading through the letters, it's poignant to catch a glimpse of the love J.R.R.
+While reading through the dispatches from the North Pole, it's poignant to catch a glimpse of the love J.R.R.
 Tolkien had for his family and to imagine the children's delight when they discovered each new letter Father Christmas wrote for them.

 The Birds' Christmas Carol by Kate Douglas Wiggin